OpenDSU/docssite/pages/advanced/SeedSSI (RFC-010).md

 | err      | Error object                                   |                      |
 | keySSI   | [keySSI Object](https://opendsu.com/rfc002)    |                      |

-Description: Contains a message and the error. / The template keySSI object of the chosen type that was created.
+**Description**: Contains a message and the error. / The template keySSI object of the chosen type that was created.

 ### Function sReadSSI.derive()

-Description: Derive your sReadSSI to obtain a szaSSI.
+**Description**: Derive your sReadSSI to obtain a szaSSI.
 In the derivation process, the dlDomain is conserved.
 The type-specific substring is set to empty.
 The control substring, Vn and Hint are conserved.

-Returns
+**Returns**

 | **Name**          | **Description**                  |
 |:--------------|:-----------------------------|